-• ORACLE HIVE
+ORACLE HIVE

 Enables access to data stored in an Apache Hive database.
 The source data can be stored in HDFS, HBase, Cassandra, or other systems.
-Unlike the other access drivers, you cannot specify a location because ORACLE\HIVE obtains location information from an external metadata store.
+Unlike the other access drivers, you cannot specify a location because ORACLE_HIVE obtains location information from an external metadata store.

-• ORACLE BIGDATA
+ORACLE BIGDATA

-Enables read-only access to data stored in both structured and unstructured formats, including Apache Parquet, Apache Avro, Apache ORC, and text formats.
+Enables read-only access to data stored in both structured and unstructured formats, including Apache Parquet, Apache Avro, Apache ORC, Apache Iceberg, the Linux Open Project Delta Sharing protocol, and text formats.
 You can also use this driver to query local data, which is useful for testing and smaller data sets.